 In the works of Carree and Verheul (2012), they sought to investigate factors which influence satisfaction levels of emerging entrepreneurs.
 The degree of measurement used to assess the participants of their study, solely focused on entrepreneurs' expectations.
 This was captured in five categories, with the first category measuring outcomes that were 'much worse than expected', and the fifth category measuring those that were 'far better than expected'.
-Interesting to note is that the scholars' purpose was to identify the determinants of satisfaction among emerging entrepreneurs to establish a key
+Interesting to note is that the scholars' purpose was to identify the determinants of satisfaction among emerging entrepreneurs to establish a key measure of individual entrepreneurship success.
+Their argument was based on the view that the existing literature at the time their study was conducted, concentrated on determining the satisfaction of employees, rather the entrepreneurs.

 Furthermore, they supported their argument by indicating that even though satisfaction was mainly measured by the performance of the venture, individual factors also influenced satisfaction levels.
-In their study, the scholars empirically examined how income, psychological well-being and leisure time influence individual entrepreneurship success.
+In their study, the scholars empirically examined how income, psychological wellbeing and leisure time influence individual entrepreneurship success.
 In an attempt to coin determinants of satisfaction, the scholars outlined the influence of intrinsic and extrinsic motives.
 A special note was made on the differentiation of entrepreneurs with regard to type or complexity of the business, as well as the commitment towards the business (full-time or part-time managers).